 Data provided by the Central Bank of the Dominican Republic

-The Dominican Republic was admitted as an EITI Candidate country on 23rd February 2016 at the 32nd EITI Board Meeting in Lima.
-The country implements the EITI as per the agreed work plan.
-In accordance with the EITI Standard, the Dominican Republic is required to publish its first EITI Report by 23 August 2017.
+The Dominican Republic was admitted as an EITI Candidate country on 23 February 2016 at the 32nd EITI Board Meeting in Lima.
+The country implements the EITI as per the agreed work plan 2017-2019.
+In accordance with the EITI Standard, the Dominican Republic published its first EITI Report by 23 August 2017.

 The Dominican multi-stakeholder group is preceded by the Minister of Energy and Mines, Antonio Isa Conde.
 As per the country's Candidature application, the Multi-stakeholder Group (MSG) agreed the national EITI principles and approved their own Terms of Reference.
 The MSG was established by the Decree 248-16 and functions as per the structure below.

 EITI Champion: Minister of Energy and Mines